By Julia Tantare

 The boys scored 118 points and Mountainside scored 27 points.
 On the girl’s side, varsity scored 105 and Mountainside scored 29.
 This was a sweet victory for the Beavers.

 Junior Fatima Beltran-Alvarez was pleased with the meet and her performance.
 “I was really excited to have shown Mountainside the type of team we are.
 I did really well in this meet and hope that our team continues to reflect how hard we are all working on our meet results.”

 The Bottom Line

-After Beaverton crushed Mountainside, it is safe to say that the Beaverton Track Team started off the season very strong.
-As one of the top teams in the district at this point, anyone who is about to compete against the Beaverton should watch out.
+After Beaverton crushed Mountainside, it is safe to say that the team started off the season strong.
+As one of the top teams in the district, anyone who is about to compete against Beaverton should watch out.

-Left to right: Hailey Howard, Madilynn Johnson, Natalie Perkins, and Megan Elsom at the Mountainside meet after they have finished their events and had a successful meet.
+Left to right: Hailey Howard, Madilynn Johnson, Natalie Perkins, and Megan Elsom at the Mountainside meet after a successful meet.
 (Photo courtesy of Natalie Perkins).